From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 A "subscription" mindset usually defaults to the cheapest option (Business Basic) or the one that sounds the most impressive (E5).
 A "platform" mindset matches the license to the role and the risk profile.

-For the vast majority of SMBs (up to 300 users), the sweet spot is Microsoft 365 Business Premium.
+For the vast majority of SMBs and community-sized financial institutions (up to 300 users), the sweet spot is Microsoft 365 Business Premium.

 Microsoft Teams: The Hub, Not Just the Chat